NIDDK and ISAC Kidney Engineering

 Breakout Group Questions

-• How can new filter designs address the issue of biocompatibility and reduce the risk of immune responses, clotting?
+• How can new filter designs mitigate immune responses and clotting?

-• What strategies can be employed to mimic the selective permeability of the glomerulus in artificial filters?
-How to improve filter design?
+• What strategies best mimic the selective permeability of the glomerulus?

-• Are there computational models and simulations that can be used to predict the performance of new filter designs and enhance their development?
+• Are there computational models to predict new filter performance?

-• What are the appropriate experimental systems (e.g., co-cultures, benchtop models) to validate filtration modeling?
+• What experimental systems best validate filtration modeling?

-• How can collaborations between engineers, biologists, clinicians, and patients accelerate the development of innovative kidney replacement solutions?
+• How can interdisciplinary collaboration accelerate innovative kidney replacement solutions?

-• How can we use patient-specific data to tailor kidney replacement filters and optimize their performance for individual needs?
+• How can patient-specific data tailor kidney replacement filters?

-• How can patient feedback be incorporated into the design process for kidney replacement filters to ensure they meet the needs and preferences of end-users?
+• How can patient feedback be integrated into the design process?

 The ISAC Newsletter